MyChart Logo MGH

 Hand Hygiene: Our staff continue practicing good hand hygiene, and we ask our patients and visitors to do the same.

-Telehealth & Virtual Care: Visit our Provider Access page for the most up to date details.
+Telehealth & Virtual Care: Visit our Provider Access page for the most up-to-date details.

 Cleaning: We continue to enhance our cleaning and disinfecting protocols, with additional safeguards to protect against the virus.

-• Waiting rooms and high-touch surfaces are sanitized throughout the day
+• Waiting rooms and high-touch surfaces are sanitized throughout the day.

 • Inpatient rooms, emergency rooms, exam rooms, and ORs are thoroughly cleaned and disinfected between patients, using CDC-approved methods, including the use of UV light robots.